Winnebago Man: Distribution

-The film premiered at The South by Southwest Film Festival in Austin, Texas on March 14, 2009.
+The film premiered at The South by Southwest Film Festival in Austin, Texas, on March 14, 2009.

-Kino International (Kino Lorber) acquired American theatrical and home video rights in March 2010, and released the film nationally in US theaters on July 9, 2010, and on DVD on November 2, 2010.
+Kino International (Kino Lorber) acquired American theatrical and home video rights in March 2010 and released the film nationally in US theaters on July 9, 2010, and on DVD on November 2, 2010.
 The movie opened theatrically at the Landmark Sunshine Cinema in New York, before expanding nationally.
-KinoSmith acquired Canadian and American theatrical, television and home video rights in May 2010 and released the film nationally in Canadian theaters on September 10, 2010, and on DVD on November 9, 2010.
+KinoSmith acquired Canadian and American theatrical, television, and home video rights in May 2010 and released the film nationally in Canadian theaters on September 10, 2010, and on DVD on November 9, 2010.

-A sixty-minute version of Winnebago Man was aired in the UK on BBC Four on August 30, 2010 as part of the Storyville series of documentaries.
-On August 12, 2011, Winnebago Man premiered on the Internet for free viewing in the United States for two weeks at Hulu and SnagFilms.
+A sixty-minute version of Winnebago Man was aired in the United Kingdom on BBC Four on August 30, 2010, as part of the Storyville series of documentaries.
+On August 12, 2011, Winnebago Man premiered on the Internet for free viewing in the U.S. for two weeks on Hulu and SnagFilms.